 The warmth and welcoming people of the Mesa Village are descendants of sea gypsies with their centuries-old history, and little-changed way of life.
 They are said to be originated from Sulawesi.
 Once known as nomads and lived only on boats, they have since adapted and started to build houses of their own.
 Even the homes that they build reflect and hold much of their culture and customs.
 Built on stilts above the water surface, visitors can see how much the Bajau people have adapted while still calling the open sea their home.
-Here on Mesa Island, you get to catch a glimpse of the islanders’ daily lives – drying fish and sea cucumbers, handling a sundry shop, or processing shellfish.
-Don’t be startled if a bunch of curious kids come and follow you by your side while you walk around this lively island.
-They are just curious children who are eager to befriend you.
-There is no source of freshwater on Mesa Island, so the men have to go out in their boats every day to collect it from other places, mostly from Labuan Bajo.
-Interestingly, “mesa” means “itchy,” and the island was nAmed so due to the itchy sand.
-Despite not having beautiful beaches and boasting gorgeous landscapes, Mesa Island is one destination that provides a new perspective on its culture and people.
-The island may be small, but it is quite populated with around 1,500 residents who are more than ready to share their history, culture and language with you.
-Overall, Mesa is an authentic island gem not to be missed on your Komodo National Park voyage.
+Here on Mesa Island, you catch a glimpse of the islanders’ daily lives – drying fish and sea cucumbers, handling a sundry shop, or processing shellfish.
+And don’t be startled if a bunch of curious kids come and follow you by your side while you walk around this lively island.

+There is no freshwater source on Mesa Island.
+So the men have to go out in their boats every day to collect it from other places, mostly from Labuan Bajo.
+Interestingly, “mesa” means “itchy” – and the island was named so due to the itchy sand.
+Despite the lack of beautiful beaches and gorgeous landscapes, Mesa Island is one destination that provides a new perspective on the culture and people of Komodo National Park.
+Overall, Mesa is an authentic island gem that you should not miss during your exploration of the Komodo National Park.